VisionVerse/PaperTiger/README.md

 # 4. Beauty of Papers
-How to find a loaf of bread.
+:cat2:How to find a loaf of bread.